lilyhe123/WLSOnDocker/test.md

 $ kubectl delete -f k8s/secrets.yml
 ```
 Or you can run clean.sh to do the cleanup in one command.

-And then delete all files under volume directories via `rm -rf *` to clean up all persistent data.
+And then clean up all data in volume directories via `rm -rf *`.

 ## COPYRIGHT
 Copyright (c) 2014-2017 Oracle and/or its affiliates.
 All rights reserved.